|Allegiance|| House Swann|

 A Game of Thrones

-Balon participates in the boar hunt that killed King Robert I Baratheon.
-He is named by Petyr Baelish as a possible ally for Eddard Stark in a power struggle against Queen Cersei Lannister, but Ned chooses to recruit the gold cloaks instead.
-He remains at court after the death of the king.
+Balon participates in the hunt for a hart in the kingswood with Robert I Baratheon.
+He returns to the capital before the king is wounded by a boar, however.
+Balon is suggested by Lord Petyr Baelish as a possible ally for Eddard Stark, Hand of the King, in a power struggle against Queen Cersei Lannister, but Ned chooses to recruit the gold cloaks instead.

 A Clash of Kings

-During a dinner given by Lady Tanda Stokeworth, Lord Gyles Rosby raises his glass "to the health of the king," and Ser Balon replies that four glasses would be needed (King Joffrey and his two uncles, Stannis and Renly, and Robb Stark).
-The joke was meant to raise the spirits of the guests, but Varys reports it to Tyrion Lannister, the current acting Hand of the King.
-Tyrion decides not to follow up on it as he believes Ser Balon just made a harmless jest.
+During a dinner given by Lady Tanda Stokeworth, Lord Gyles Rosby raises his glass "to the health of the king," and Balon replies that three glasses would be needed (for Joffrey, his uncle Renly, and Robb Stark, the new King in the North).
+The joke is meant to raise the spirits of the guests, but Lord Varys reports it to Tyrion Lannister, the acting Hand of the King.
+Tyrion decides not to follow up on it as he believes Balon made a harmless jest.

-Ser Balon is among the party that sees Princess Myrcella off to Dorne, watching the ceremony in the company of Queen Cersei, and bearing the king's banners alongside Ser Aron Santagar.
-He survives the riot when the party is attacked by a raging mob.
-He is later chosen for the Kingsguard by Cersei to replace Ser Preston Greenfield, who dies in the riot.
-Tyrion approves of the choice, believing Ser Balon to be a courtly and honorable knight.
+Ser Balon is among the party that sees Princess Myrcella Baratheon off to Dorne, watching the ceremony in the company of Queen Cersei, and he bears a Lannister lion banner alongside the Baratheon stag carried by Ser Aron Santagar.
+Balon survives the riot when the party is attacked by a raging mob.
+Balon is chosen for the Kingsguard by Cersei to replace Ser Preston Greenfield, who died in the riot.
+Tyrion approves of the choice.

 A Storm of Swords